ozakary/data-C60_ML/dft_calculations_nep/README.md

 The reference DFT values are calculated for all empty C<sub>60</sub> structures in the reference dataset at three levels of DFT theory, which we refer to as DFT-1, DFT-2, and DFT-3.

 Here we provide one example calculation folder `cluster_<ID>` for each DFT theory level used (DFT-1, DFT-2, and DFT-3).
-These example Turbomole DFT calculation data files can be found in the corresponding subdirectories, or in this [IDA repository](https://github.com/ozakary/data-NMR-ML_C60)..
+The input files for these example Turbomole DFT calculation data files can be found in the corresponding subdirectories in this GitHub page.
+The output files and the calculation results can be found in this [IDA repository](https://github.com/ozakary/data-NMR-ML_C60)..

-Directory structure example:
+Calculation directory structure example:
 ```
 ./cluster_<ID>/
-    energy
-    gradient
-    mpshift.out
-    rdgrad.out
-    ridft.out
-    statistics
     auxbasis
     basis
     control
     coord
     coord_50000.xyz
     createxyz.py
+    energy
+    gradient
     merge.py
+    mos
+    mpshift.out
+    rdgrad.out
+    ref.xyz
+    ridft.out
+    statistics
     turbomole_carpo2.job OR tm77_puhti.job

 ```
-To start the calculation and process the results, all the necessary Turbomole input files should be included in the desired directory.
+To start the calculation, all the necessary Turbomole input files should be included in the desired directory.
 The calculation produces the following output files:
     `energy`,
     `gradient`,
     `mpshift.out`,